 This fall, Young Agrarians is launching the B.C.
 Transition Toolkit for Non-Family Farm Transfer.
 This webinar will introduce you to concepts and tools from the toolkit to apply to your own alternative farm transition through a six-stage process, from setting your vision, to identifying models and assessing feasibility, to identifying what resources you need.
 This webinar, as an introduction to the toolkit, provides both current and entering farmers with a framework for understanding non-family transition, along with information and considerations about different possible models.
 This project grew from the stories we’ve heard from seasoned farmers struggling to see a way to pass their farm on to the next generation.
 Stay tuned for panels through the rest of the week to hear real-world examples of farmers who are making the transition happen in a very complex regulatory environment.

 NOV 10 | 7-8PM PANEL: TRANSITION VIA LAND TRUST & CO-OP with LOHBRUNNER FARM

 It’s easy to say that farmland should be preserved for future generations – and a whole other thing to make that happen!
 This panel discussion will highlight how land trusts, co-operatives, and community support come together to protect farmland while creating opportunities for the next generation.
-Hear from Ariella Falkowski and XX of Lohbrunner Farms, a co-operative land trust farm, and community farms facilitator Heather Pritchard on navigating the complex regulations and relationships that go into land trusts and farm co-operatives.
+Hear from Ariella Falkowski and Scott Harris of Lohbrunner Farms, a co-operative land trust farm, and community farms facilitator Heather Pritchard on navigating the complex regulations and relationships that go into land trusts and farm co-operatives.

 NOV 11 | 7-8PM PANEL: CREATIVE FINANCING with CLAREMONT RANCH